diogro/expressionVariance-manuscript/main.md

 In other words, there is no annotated biological process for which the associated genes are kept at some intermediary level of variation.
 For the GO terms we used, either there is no relation between the transcriptional variance and the biological process, or there is a strong bias toward high or low-variance genes.
 This suggests that selective shaping of gene expression has two modes, corresponding with (1) biological processes under strong stabilizing selection (i.e., variance-reducing selection) or (2) biological processes under disruptive selection (i.e., variance-increasing selection).
-The only outlier in the skewness-by-entropy relation is the "oxidative phosphorylation" term, which displays a relatively small entropy and a small skewness, and indeed we see that there is some enrichment for intermediate variance rank in the genes associated with this term (SI fig. **TODO**).
+The only outlier in the skewness-by-entropy relation is the "oxidative phosphorylation" term, which displays relatively low entropy and low skewness, and indeed we see that there is some enrichment for intermediate variance rank in the genes associated with this term (SI fig. **TODO**).
 This term being the only outlier in the skewness-by-variance relation is interesting, as cell respiration has a particular mixture of being both a base cell process [@Das2006-ez], like the other low-variance biased terms, and being a process that must react to the environmental conditions in a dynamic fashion [@Caja2017-oi; @Hoppins2014-fq], similar to the other high-variance biased terms.
-While we can not be certain of what is driving the enrichment for intermediate-variance genes, this particular combination is suggestive that the enrichment for intermediate variance genes is related to a combination of the selective regimes we outline above.
+While we can not be certain of what is driving the enrichment for intermediate-variance genes, this combination is suggestive that the enrichment for intermediate variance genes is related to a combination of the selective regimes we outline above.
 In short, we find strong support for the idea that there are genes with consistently more (or less) variable expression levels, and that these differences in variance are the result of different patterns of selection.

 Following Alemu et al. [@Alemu2014-jo], we observe that epigenetic signatures of gene regulation, such as enhancer histone marks, make up a higher proportion of the surrounding genomic regions of genes that exhibit higher variance in expression.